Safe Clubs 4 Kids videos

 5. Safe Clubs 4 Kids: The gut feel

 “The gut feel” video is about what to do if a person suspects or has been informed that a child is being abused.
 The video highlights the message that people don’t need to be a child protection expert and should contact the relevant organisations.
-In this video, a representative from the Department for Child Protection and Family Support talks about how to respond to a child who discloses they have been abused.
+In this video, a representative from the Department of Communities Child Protection and Family Support talks about how to respond to a child who discloses they have been abused.

 6. Safe Clubs 4 Kids: Have a chat